BuddyForms/BuddyForms-Moderation/readme.txt

-=== BuddyForms Moderation (Review System) ===
+=== BuddyForms Moderation (moderation System) ===
 Contributors: svenl77, buddyforms
-Tags: buddypress, user, members, profiles, custom post types, taxonomy, frontend posting, frontend editing, revision, review, moderation, frontend editor
+Tags: buddypress, user, members, profiles, custom post types, taxonomy, frontend posting, frontend editing, revision, moderation, moderation, frontend editor
 Requires at least: WordPress 3.x, BuddyPress 2.x Tested up to: WordPress 4.3, BuddyPress 2.3.2.1
 Stable tag: 1.0.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Create new drafts or pending reviews from new or published posts without changing the live version.
+Create new drafts or pending moderations from new or published posts without changing the live version.

 == Description ==

-This is the BuddyForms Review Extension.
+This is the BuddyForms moderation Extension.
 You need the BuddyForms plugin installed for the plugin to work. <a href="http:buddyforms.com" target="_blank">Get BuddyForms now!</a>

 <b>Problem</b><br>
-In WordPress it is not possible to edit a published post and save it as new draft or pending review without removing the post from the frontend.
+In WordPress it is not possible to edit a published post and save it as new draft or pending moderation without removing the post from the frontend.
 In the moment, if the post status is set to something else as published, it is removed.
-This makes it impossible to create a private draft or set an edited post to pending review without creating a 404.
+This makes it impossible to create a private draft or set an edited post to pending moderation without creating a 404.
-For the BuddyForms frontend editing we want to have the feature to save a private draft or set the edit post to pending review without creating a 404.
+For the BuddyForms frontend editing we want to have the feature to save a private draft or set the edit post to pending moderation without creating a 404.

-With the BuddyForms Review Extension you can solve exactly this problem.
+With the BuddyForms moderation Extension you can solve exactly this problem.

-The extension creates a new form element "Review Logic"
+The extension creates a new form element "moderation Logic"

-If the Form Element is added to a form, the form will add a review system to the attached post type.
+If the Form Element is added to a form, the form will add a moderation system to the attached post type.

 <b>With 3 new Post Status</b>
 <ul>
 <li><b>Edit draft</b>      --> Is a new created post or a new edit draft of an existing post and only available for your editing.</li>
-<li><b>Awaiting Review</b> --> You have finished editing and want your post to be reviewed and published.</li>
+<li><b>Awaiting moderation</b> --> You have finished editing and want your post to be moderationed and published.</li>
 <li><b>Approved</b>        --> Your post has been approved and is merged back to the live version.</li>
 </ul>